Wigner-Lindblad equations for quantum friction: Abstract

 \section{Abstract}

-We construct a quantum counterpart of classical friction, a dissipative force acting against the direction of motion with the magnitude proportional to particle's velocity.
-In particular, a Lindblad master equation is derived satisfying the appropriate dynamical relations for observables (i.e., the Ehrenfest theorems).
-These findings significantly advance a long search for a universal valid Lindbladian model of quantum friction.
+Dissipative forces are ubiquitous and thus constitute an essential part of realistic physical theories.
+However, quantization of dissipation has remained an open challenge for nearly a century.
+We construct a quantum counterpart of classical friction, a velocity-dependent force acting against the direction of motion.
+In particular, a translationary invariant Lindblad equation is derived satisfying the appropriate dynamical relations for the coordinate and momentum (i.e., the Ehrenfest equations).
+Numerical simulations establish that the model approximately equilibrates.
+These findings significantly advance a long search for a universally valid Lindblad model of quantum friction and open opportunities for exploring novel dissipation phenomena.